RonMordo/Jamming-react/README.md

 3. Set the Redirect URI to `http://localhost:3000/`.
 4. Add the Client ID to your `.env` file.

-## Testing

-- Use React Developer Tools for inspecting components.
-- Add console logs and breakpoints for debugging.
-- Manually test by creating playlists, adding/removing tracks, and saving them.

 ## Project Structure

 - `SpotifyAuth.js` handles authentication and API requests.
 - `SearchBar.jsx` manages user input and search requests.
 - `Playlist.jsx` manages playlist creation and saving.
 - `Tracklist.jsx` and `Track.jsx` render track details and actions.

-## Future Enhancements

-- Add backend for user data storage.
-- Display user profiles.
-- Improve UI with better animations and transitions.

-## Contributing

-Pull requests are welcome.
-For major changes, open an issue first to discuss your ideas.

-## License

-This project is licensed under the MIT License.